Movses Khorenatsi: History of the Armenians

-Serving as a bishop, Movses was approached by Prince Sahak Bagratuni (died in 482 during Charmana battle against Persian army), who, having heard of Movses' reputation, asked him to write a history of Armenia, especially the biographies of Armenian kings and the origins of the Armenian nakharar families.
+Serving as a bishop, Movses was approached by Prince Sahak Bagratuni (died in 482 during the battle of Charmana against the Persian army), who, having heard of his reputation, asked him to write a history of Armenia, especially the biographies of Armenian kings and the origins of the Armenian nakharar families.
 Armenian historian Artashes Matevosyan placed Movses' completion of History to the year based on his research on the Chronicle by the sixth-century Armenian historian Atanas Taronatsi.